-Our network of licensed professionals possess the courtroom knowledge and experience required to successfully negotiate a withdrawal or reduced offence or proceed to Trial, if required, or in effort to achieve the best possible outcome.
+DefendCharges.ca utilizes an experienced network of internal and external licensed professionals who possess the courtroom knowledge and experience required to successfully negotiate a withdrawal or reduced offence or proceed to Trial, if required, or in effort to achieve the best possible outcome.

 - To secure a guilty plea to a reduced or amended offence;

-- To protect you from license conditions, revocation, or suspension;
+- To protect your business from license conditions, revocation, or suspension;

 - To protect your business (if applicable) from costly disruptions and losses; and